root-project/root/README/ReleaseNotes/v610/index.md

   from the current color palette defined by `gStyle->SetPalette(…)`.
 The color is determined according to the number of objects having palette coloring in the current pad.
+- The line width and line style can be change on 2d histograms painted with option `ARR`.

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.